megabyte-labs/install.doctor/docs/scripts/before/run_onchange_before_91-configure-gpg.sh.tmpl.md

-  logg 'Ensuring the trust of the provided public GPG key is set to maximum' echo -e "trust\n5\ny" | gpg --command-fd 0 --edit-key "$KEYID" else logg warn '`gpg` appears to be unavailable.
+  logg 'Ensuring the trust of the provided public GPG key is set to maximum' echo -e "trust\n5\ny" | gpg --command-fd 0 --edit-key "$KEYID" else logg warn 'gpg appears to be unavailable.
 Is it installed and on the PATH?' fi
 ```